Spokane County 5177 Mental Health Prosecutorial Diversion Program

 Who is eligible?

-- Persons who have committed non-violent misdemeanors or low-level felonies. *Felonies will be considered on a case-by-case basis
+Persons who have committed misdemeanors or low-level felonies (*felonies considered on a case-by-case basis).

-- Must voluntarily agree to participate in the program
+- Must voluntarily agree to be in program and attend appropriate treatment

 - 1st or 2nd degree assault of a child

 - All sex crimes